 Anastasia is a graduate of the Novato and Santa Rosa Chamber Leadership Programs, is a member of the Leadership Santa Rosa Alumni Association, and has served as PR Committee Co-Chair for the Rotary Club of Oakland.
 She holds a BA from University of California at Berkeley.

 Caitlin Quinn, Communications Coordinator

-Caitlin currently serves as a School Board Trustee for Petaluma City Schools, a Commissioner representing District 2 on the Sonoma County Commission on the Status of Women, and the Chair of the City of Petaluma’s Animal Service Advisory Committee.
+Caitlin currently serves as an elected School Board Trustee for Petaluma City Schools, an appointed Commissioner representing District 2 on the Sonoma County Commission on the Status of Women, and the appointed Chair of the City of Petaluma’s Animal Service Advisory Committee.
 Caitlin is a graduate of the Leadership Institute for Just and Resilient Communities, avid reader, and active member of Sonoma County’s thriving community.
 She looks forward to engaging more with the community in Marin and growing CCNB’s potential as well as her own.

 Terri Thomas, Natural Resources and Climate Resiliency Consultant

 Terri has devoted decades to the earth’s protection.
 She is a natural resources manager, ecologist, and planner with 36 years of national park experience in management, science, monitoring, operations, policy, and regulation in the full breadth of natural resource disciplines.
 Since 1984 she led programs and projects in Bay Area national parks for Golden Gate National Recreation Area and the Presidio Trust.
 She has received both the National Park Service Director’s award for the best natural resources manager and the Regional Director’s award for the best natural resources manager.
 She has 26 publications, 31 achievement awards and has given 32 formal presentations to professional or public audiences.